Composite Dental Fillings

 Composite Fillings Dentistry to Fix Your Cavities in Olympia

-Our dentists use composite dental fillings to fill some cavities with the composite filling resin that is more tooth colored for better ascetics for your smile.
-Cavities are a common oral health issue that is frequently associated with children.
-While children do tend to be more vulnerable, cavities can affect anyone, no matter what their age.
-When cavities develop, treatment is needed right away.
-Walker Dental Team in Olympia can restore the health of teeth affected by cavities with composite fillings.
+Our dentists use composite dental fillings to treat cavities, utilizing a tooth-colored resin that enhances the aesthetics of your smile.
+Cavities are a common oral health issue often associated with children, but they can affect individuals of all ages.
+Prompt treatment is essential when cavities develop.
+At Walker & Krause Dental Team in Olympia, we can often restore the health of teeth affected by cavities using composite fillings.

 What is a Cavity?

-A cavity develops as a result of tooth decay.
-However, how does tooth decay happen?
-During the day, plaque and bacteria build up in your mouth.
-These substances are completely natural, but they can be harmful if they linger too long and continue to accumulate.
-Both plaque and bacteria produce harmful acids.
-When these acids sit on the surfaces of your teeth, they begin to erode or eat away at your protective tooth enamel.
-This leads to the formation of weak spots on your enamel.
-Over time, these weak spots can turn into small pits, called cavities.
-Without treatment, cavities can grow larger, as well as deeper, which puts the strength of the tooth at risk as well as your oral health.
+A cavity forms as a result of tooth decay.
+But how does tooth decay occur?
+Throughout the day, plaque and bacteria naturally build up in your mouth.
+While these substances are normal, they can become harmful if they linger and continue to accumulate.
+Both plaque and bacteria produce acids that, when left on the surfaces of your teeth, begin to erode the protective enamel.
+This erosion creates weak spots on the enamel, which can eventually develop into small pits known as cavities.
+Without treatment, cavities can grow larger and deeper, compromising the strength of the tooth and your overall oral health.

 Traditional Treatment with Amalgam

 Traditionally, cavities have been treated with amalgam fillings.
 Amalgam is a mixture of metals that are suspended in mercury.
-When this material is cured, it is incredibly strong and can withstand some of the strongest biting and chewing forces.
+When this material hardens, it is incredibly strong and can withstand some of the strongest biting and chewing forces.

 Composite Dental Fillings

 Composite dental fillings were developed as an alternative to amalgam fillings.
 With this treatment, cavities are filled using composite resin.
 This is a material that is made up of fine glass, plastic, and other materials.
-While it is not as strong as amalgam, composite resin is tooth colored.
-The material blends in perfectly with the color of your natural teeth, providing an aesthetic as well as a functional fix for cavities in your front teeth.
+Composite resin is designed to blend perfectly with the color of your natural teeth, providing an aesthetic as well as a functional fix for cavities.

 In addition to being tooth-colored, composite fillings are also free from metals and mercury.
 The material also bonds with your natural tooth structure, meaning that less of your tooth needs to be drilled to accommodate the filling.

-Placing composite fillings require a single visit and approximately 30 minutes.
+Placing composite fillings typically requires a single dental visit.
 Depending upon the size and location of the cavity, a local anesthetic may or may not be needed.
 The tooth is cleaned, and the decay is removed from the cavity.
 Our dentists then place an acid etch into the cavity to create a rough texture.
 The acid is washed off and your tooth dried.
 We then place the composite material into the cavity and cure it before finally polishing the filling smooth.

 With a composite dental filling, we can help to restore the health of your tooth, preventing serious issues from developing.
-If yo suspect your have a cavity and may need a filling or just want get your routine dental exam our Walker Dental Team in Olympia is here to help.
+If you suspect you have a cavity and may need a filling, the Walker & Krause Dental Team in Olympia is here to help.